web analytics

 But this is no dream.

 To borrow a line from Phantasm II‘s TV spots, “No, it’s not.”
 Blood will flow in puddles as impending doom will soon arrive.
-The mystery of the imminent doom no longer exists after 40 years, as millions upon millions of people had already seen Friday The 13th.
-Back in 1980, audiences watching the film for the first time did not know that Pamela Voorhees will soon cause blood to flow due to her rampage.
+The mystery of the imminent doom no longer exists after 40 years, as millions upon millions of people had already seen Friday the 13th.
+Back in 1980, audiences watching the film for the first time did not know that Pamela Voorhees would soon cause blood to flow due to her rampage.

 And rain is an appropriate metaphor for trouble-bringing rain.